gaearon/react-pure-render/README.md

 ### Class

 Inheritance is not very cool but it doesn't hurt a lot if it's just for the sack of this single method.
-If you don't want to use stage 0 transforms, you can use base class instead:
+If you don't want to use stage 0 transforms, you can use a base class instead:

 ```js
 import PureComponent from 'react-pure-render/component';